Defining Interfaces for your Algorithm¶

-2. How data is interpreted – which relates to the kind of data that is being used.
-Is it an image, heatmap, segmentation mask, contour, bounding box etc.?
+- What kind of data we're dealing with: is it an image, a heatmap, a segmentation mask, a bounding box, etc.?

 From the code base that you are preparing, a Docker image will be built that can be run as a Docker container.
-Every time it runs, it should process one set of inputs: it could be two images of the same patient, and perhaps some additional information such as age or sex – but it should not be a batch of data with several patients.
+Every time it runs, it should process one set of inputs: it could be just one single image, but it could also be a combination of multiple images of the same patient, and perhaps some additional information such as age or sex.

-Thus, if the directory tree in your Docker container has the following folder structure:
+The directory tree in your Docker container will have the following folder structure:

 input/